amarmaduke/ankideckffs/README.md

 ## Importing

 This plugin must be installed through the same channels as all other anki plugins.
+The number code to do so is: `2023799609`.
-(TODO: Get the number place it here) Once installed, you'll have an additional import option which you can use to point at a directory.
+Once installed, you'll have an additional import option which you can use to point at a directory.
 One quirk to note is that you have to import a _file_ through the standard Anki setup.
 To get around this you have to have a file named "(directory name).dir".